 In the likely event that status quo utility power is restored and towns like Paradise are rebuilt like before, who will be responsible for the next destructive fire?
 The utility for providing power or the county for allowing it or the residents for using (and paying for) that electricity?
 In brutally honest terms, the drug pusher, the cop who looked the other way or the addict?

 Is the risk worth the reward?
 When nuclear power or any generation source is developed, the development is never 100% risk free.
 When parents let their kids drive a car, they always know there is risk – and accept that.
 So, why do we mandate near 100% reliability for electrical power?
 In the future, utilities will be compelled to shut off power at the distribution level during high risk wind events.
 Larger transmission lines will likely stay energized.
 Will that eliminate all the risk?
 Not at all.
-The Camp Fire that roared through Paradise was caused by a transmission line (not local transmission lines).
+The Camp Fire that roared through Paradise was caused by a transmission line (not local distribution lines).
 With that in mind, perhaps the electric grid could be de-risked by allowing even lower reliability or accessibility?
 Transmission lines get shut off during wind events, or power lines are removed entirely from alpine forests.
 That would certainly make way for more reliance on standalone distributed energy like many in Joshua Tree, CA or smart micro grids in larger communities like Borrego Springs after the Southern California wildfires of 2007?

 Author’s note: When I introduced this concept just ten years ago it was commented as heresy in online blogs.
 Today, probably “meh” or “wow, why aren’t we doing that?”